J-A-S-M-I-N-J/the-workout-plan/README.md

-having problems with creating a sticky header, doesent seem to work started cleaning up my code and making ids and classes make more sense to others when making media queries i realised i hadnt closed the element properly which caused a lot of confusion when i worked on responsivness
+having problems with creating a sticky header, doesent seem to work started cleaning up my code and making ids and classes make more sense to others when making media queries i realised i hadnt closed the element properly which caused a lot of confusion when i worked on responsivness figuring out how to align text with the outer edge of the video box

 https://stackoverflow.com/questions/55739582/how-to-create-a-fixed-sticky-header-on-scroll-with-html-and-css-only
 https://codepen.io/phajek/pen/BbeqLG